Multi-Generational Teamwork

 The DISC Plus Team report allows for custom groupings, so it’s possible for a consultant to arrange the data by department or even by the 5 generations we’ve been discussing.
 If you wish to arrange the data by age group, we do recommend securing the permission of all of your team members.

-However you organize the data, an effective DISC+ Team debrief will help you to overcome some of the generational stereotypes we touched on earlier.
+Of all the DISC assessment companies, an effective DISC+Plus Team debrief will help you to overcome some of the generational stereotypes we touched on earlier.
 It can help you to:

 Every Generation Has Value